 The nursing shortage throughout the country is affecting many different nursing fields, so your opportunities are not limited.

-According to BLS.gov, the job outlook for nurse midwives, nurse anesthetists, and nurse practitioners is expected to rise 31 percent by 2024.
+According to the U.S. Bureau of Labor Statistics, the job outlook for nurse midwives, nurse anesthetists, and nurse practitioners is expected to rise 45 percent by 2029.
 If you are interested in earning a master’s degree, PhD, or any other advanced education in nursing, you will have time to earn your degree and find a job.

 Additionally, nurse educators are highly sought after.

 But there’s more to your decision to relocate than future prospects.
 It’s also important to consider cost of living and whether you will enjoy life in Nashville.

 Low Cost of Living Makes Nashville Affordable